r-pufky/docs/apps/gpg/README.md

 1. `key 3` to deselect key.

 ### Verify Subkeys Loaded
-Ensure keys are offloaded to the Yubukey.
+Ensure keys are offloaded to the Yubikey.
 Offloaded keys will have `>` next to the key, showing that the key is on the card.

 ```bash